 Kathleen Stewart works in the area of geographic information science with a particular interest in temporal GIS.
 This includes topics such as moving objects research (e.g., space-time trajectory modeling and space-time scheduling) and event modeling for dynamic GIS.
 She is interested in topics relating to spatiotemporal information retrieval, i.e., computational methods for automatically acquiring meaningful space-time information from text sources, and space-time accessibility for different domains including healthcare services.
 She is also interested in topics relating to modeling geospatial semantics including geospatial ontologies and their role for geographic information system design.
 She teaches courses on spatiotemporal data modeling, geographic database design, geovisualization, and fundamentals of geographic information science.
 Support of her research has been provided by agencies including the National Science Foundation, IARPA, and the National Geospatial-Intelligence Agency among others.
 She is the Director of Graduate Studies for the Department of Geographical and Sustainablity Sciences.
 She was a UI College of Liberal Arts and Sciences Dean's Scholar from 2010 through 2012.

-She is one of the co-organizers of the COSIT 2013 Workshop ‘Spatio-temporal theories and research for environmental, urban and social sciences: Where do we stand?’ to be held in Scarborough, UK in September 2013.
-She is also serving as program co-chair for GIScience 2014 to be held in Vienna, Austria in September 2014.
-Recently, she helped co-organize the symposium on Space-Time Integration in GIS and GIScience held at the AAG Annual Meeting in Seattle, WA in 2011.
+She is serving as program co-chair for GIScience 2014 to be held in Vienna, Austria in September 2014.
+She was a co-organizer with Christophe Claramunt of the COSIT 2013 Workshop ‘Spatio-temporal theories and research for environmental, urban and social sciences: Where do we stand?’ held in Scarborough, UK in September 2013.
+She also helped co-organize the symposium on Space-Time Integration in GIS and GIScience held at the AAG Annual Meeting in Seattle, WA in 2011.
 She served as the program co-chair for the International Conference on Spatial Information Theory (COSIT 2009) held in Aber Wrac'h, France in September 2009.
 She is a member of numerous program committees including the program committee for the 11th International Conference on Spatial Information Theory (COSIT 2013), and the 7th International Conference on GIScience (GIScience 2012) among others.

 She gave the invited Transactions in GIS plenary presentation at the AAG Annual Meeting 2012 and has given numerous other invited presentations at conferences and workshops both nationally and internationally.
 She is former chair of the Research Committee of the University Consortium for Geographic Information Science (UCGIS) (2010-2012).